-During peak periods, the intersection of Mineral Avenue and South Santa Fe operates at a Level of Service F. Mineral Avenue carries approximately 25,000 vehicles per day and South Santa Fe carries more than 50,000 vehicles per day.
-The City of Littleton is currently working with the Colorado Department of Transportation (CDOT) and the affected jurisdictions on a Planning Environmental Linkage Study (PEL) study for South Santa Fe north of C-470.
-In addition to the current PEL study for South Santa Fe north of C-470, CDOT is conducting a PEL study for South Santa Fe (US 85) south of Littleton to Titan Road and the Sterling Ranch development.
+During peak periods, the intersection of Mineral Avenue and South Santa Fe operates at a Level of Service F. Mineral Avenue carries approximately 30,000 vehicles per day and South Santa Fe carries more than 60,000 vehicles per day.
+The City of Littleton is currently working with the Colorado Department of Transportation (CDOT) and the affected jurisdictions on a Planning and Environmental Linkages Study (PEL) for South Santa Fe north of C-470.
+In addition to the current PEL study for South Santa Fe north of C-470, CDOT is conducting a PEL for South Santa Fe (US 85) south of Littleton to Titan Road and the Sterling Ranch development.